-The cervix is the mouth of the womb.
-The gateway to our precious feminine chamber; the only organ in a human body that can nourish the spark of life and grow it into an entire new being.
-The cervix sits neatly inside your beautiful vagina; the bridge between your internal and external reality.
+The cervix is the mouth of the womb, the gateway to our precious feminine chamber; the only organ in a human body that can nourish the spark of life and grow it into an entire new being.
+The cervix sits neatly inside your beautiful vulva; the bridge between your internal and external reality.
 The fact you can actually touch your womb is profound!
 Think about it, you can’t touch your heart or lungs from the outside, but you can physically touch your womb – what an honor.
 There is little in life more intimate than touching a cervix.

 This gateway has many roles in the body.
 It has the important job of keeping nasty pathogens out of our sensitive uterine environment; allowing the essential release of our monthly shedding; sending signals to the brain – either delicious ones (yes it’s involved in orgasm), or warnings of danger; letting sperm in; and of course helping a new being on their way into the world, when you and the baby are well and truly ready.
 I would say these are rather important jobs, wouldn’t you?

 So why is it that we hardly give the cervix the time of day apart from scraping cells off it, shoving Mirena’s into it and attempting to pry it open when we want a child to be born before it’s ready?
 Does that sound barbaric?
 Well that’s because it pretty much is.
-The only way this story will change is when women begin to set and sustain clear body-boundaries.
+The only way this story will change is when women begin to honor their body’s enough they are able to set and uphold clear body-boundaries.
 To change our relationship to this delicate organ it may help if we understand it more.

 Up until 1999 science thought the only nerve endings in the uterus came from the spine.
 The hypogastric nerves connect to the uterus and cervix and the pelvic nerves also connect to the cervix.
 Yet when tested many women with spinal cord injuries could still experience sexual stimulation and orgasm.
 Upon investigation it was found that the vagus nerve, which runs anterior to the spine, has receptors within the uterus and cervix.